Sport and fitness in Cape Town

 Hikers are spoilt for choice in the Mother City.
 Whether climbing Signal Hill, Silvermine, Cape Point Nature Reserve, or any of the other numerous options offered by the city, hikers are guaranteed beautiful views.

 However, it's important to stay safe while hiking.
-For a start, never hike alone –authorities recommend being in a group of four hikers or more.
-Furthermore, Cape Town is known for its fickle weather, which can change from sunny to windy and rainy in just a few hours.
+For a start, never hike alone – authorities recommend being in a group of four hikers or more.
+Furthermore, Cape Town is known for its fickle weather, which can change from warm and sunny to windy and rainy in just a few hours.
 Wet and slippery paths and rocks are a common cause of injuries when hiking, so always check the weather report before embarking on a hike.
 Lastly, make sure at least one person in the hiking group has a working, fully charged cellphone in case of an emergency.

 With spectacular views to be found around every bend and accommodating weather to be enjoyed most of the year, there are plenty of opportunities in Cape Town for running enthusiasts.
 Popular spots include Seapoint Promenade, Rondebosch Common and Newlands Forest.
 As with hiking, appropriate precautions should be taken for safety, such as running only during the day, running in groups, keeping valuable items out of sight and taking note of surrounding areas and people.